wzxwade/Seattle-Airbnb-Analysis/Seattle-Airbnb-Analysis/README.md

 ### Context
 Since 2008, guests and hosts have used Airbnb to travel in a more unique, personalized way.
 As part of the Airbnb Inside initiative, this dataset describes the listing activity of homestays in Seattle, WA.

+In this project, __CRISP-DM (Cross-Industry Standard Process for Data Mining)__ will be applied to better frame the problem and get the insight from data analysis.

+- __CRISP-DM__:
+    * Business Understanding
+    * Data Understanding
+    * Data Preparation
+    * Modeling
+    * Evaluation
+    * Deployment

 ### Data
 The following Airbnb activity is included in this Seattle dataset:
   * Listings, including full descriptions and average review score